tanju/Automaton-OTA/README.md

 ### ArduinoOTA

-Part of ESP8266 board package.
+Part of ESP8266 board package, you do not need an additional library.

 ## Example